akka/akka/akka-docs/project/migration-guide-2.0.x-2.1.x.rst

 timeout the ``Future`` is completed with failure ``akka.pattern.AskTimeoutException``.
 In 2.0 it was ``akka.actor.ActorTimeoutException``.

-PoisonPill and ReceiveTimeout - Java
+getInstance for singeltons - Java
 ====================================

 v2.0::